fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 -  PoS V10 for Integrators
 -  User simulation for PoS

-### Step 2 - Authentication
+### Step 2 - Authentication for PoS

 ----------

  - [ ] 1.
 Receive OIDC credentials via zip file.
 The zip file will be sent via e-mail.
 The zip file is locked with a password.
 DeveloperSupport will provide the password via text message, due to security reasons.

- If you have any questions, please write to developer@mobilepay.dk
+Now you are ready to move on to the authentication section below.

 # **Integrator Authentication:**